How you link your search terms together is important, There are 3 main ways:

 If you link terms with OR, records containing any of the terms will be found, Eg cats OR dogs will find record containing either cats or dogs (or both).
 Adding further terms linked with OR makes your search wider.
 Using OR is one way to search for synonyms, singular/plural etc You may need to select OR from a dropdown box.
 Sometimes "any of my words" or similar is used

 Using NOT in your search will exclude a term.
 Eg child* NOT childish would find records containing child, children, childhood but exclude childish.
 NOT is another way of making your search more precise

 Whether you are searching SOLO, Google or a bibliographic database such as Web of Science, there are many ways to make your search more efficient and effective.
-If you learn some general tricks of the trade, you can apply them to whatever tool you are using.

 It's worth spending a bit of time planning you search, for example:

 Synonyms.
 Are there alternative ways of expressing your search term?
 Searching for teenagers?
 Try also adolescents, young adults.
 Some databases include a thesaurus to help you to find preferred terms